Skip to main content

 About Alzheimer's Disease

-Alzheimer’s disease is an irreversible brain disease that slowly destroys memory, thinking ability, and, over time, the ability to carry out daily activities.
+Alzheimer’s disease is a brain disease that slowly destroys memory, thinking ability, and over time, the ability to carry out daily activities.
 Dementia is the term for conditions where memory, language and problem-solving difficulties are severe enough to interfere in everyday life.

 Many conditions can cause dementia, but Alzheimer’s disease is the most common cause.

-Alzheimer’s disease accounts for 60 to 80 percent of cases of dementia1.
-It typically affects people over the age of 65 but can affect those younger too.
+Alzheimer’s disease accounts for 60 to 80% of cases of dementia.1 It typically affects people over the age of 65 but can affect those younger too.
 There is no cure or effective long-term treatment.

 Alzheimer’s Disease FAQ